Todoist vs TickTick (2026): Which Task Manager Is Better?

 → Choose Todoist if:

 You value clean design and simplicity above feature count.
-The natural language input is addictive once you get used to it, and the integrations with Google Calendar, Slack, and other tools are best-in-class.
+The natural language input is addictive once you get used to it, and the integrations with Google Calendar, Slack, and other tools are top-tier.

 → Choose TickTick if: